Fred Jarvis: Early life and education

 Jarvis was born in West Ham, at that time in Essex but now part of the London Borough of Newham, into a working class family.
 He retained his Cockney accent as an adult.
 As a child, he attended Plaistow Secondary School in what was then the County Borough of West Ham in Essex.
 His father worked in a flour mill.
 His mother believed in the importance of education for her sons.
 At the start of World War II, the family moved to Wallasey where he attended Wallasey Grammar School and joined the Progressive Youth Movement.

 Later in the war, he joined the Army, taking part in the Normandy landings.

 In 1947, he attended University of Liverpool for a Diploma in Social Sciences, and went on to obtain a BA (Hons) in Philosophy, Politics and Economics at St Catherine's College, Oxford.
 He married Anne Colegrove, herself a vice-president of the NUS, in 1954.

 Political activity

 In 1951, Jarvis fought the safely-Conservative seat of Wallasey on behalf of the Labour Party, and lost to the incumbent, Ernest Marples, by 15,705 votes.

 Personal life

 Jarvis was married to the former Anne Colegrove from 1954 to her death in 2007.
+Anne Jarvis was a teacher and was herself active in politics, notably serving as a local councillor in Barnet, where they had resided since 1954.
 They had two children.

 Jarvis was a lifelong supporter of West Ham United Football Club.

 A keen photographer, Jarvis had an exhibition of his work at the TUC Centre in 2010 in aid of the North London Hospice.

 In 2014 he published his autobiography You Never Know Your Luck.